linode/docs/docs/platform/manager/dns-manager-new-manager/index.md

 ### Edit Records

-You can also modify existing DNS records in the DNS Manager.
+You can also modify existing DNS records in the Domains page.

 1. Select a domain zone.
 The DNS records for the selected domain zone will appear.
-2. Next to the DNS record you would like to edit, select **Edit** from the menu.
+2. Next to the DNS record you would like to edit, click on the ellipsis icon (three dots).
+3. Select **Edit** from the menu.

     [![Select 'Edit' from the menu.](domain-edit-a-record-small.png "Select 'Edit' from the menu.")](domain-edit-a-record.png)

-3. Edit the DNS record by modifying the existing values in the fields.
+4. Edit the DNS record by modifying the existing values in the fields.
-4. Click **Save**.
+5. Click **Save**.
 It can take up to 30 minutes for the record to be updated.

 ### Import Domain Zones with AXFR

 If you're migrating domains to Linode from another hosting provider and that provider allows zone transfers from its DNS server, it may be possible to import your existing domain zone and DNS records into the Linode Manager.
-If the import is successful, all of your existing DNS records will be available in the DNS Manager.
+If the import is successful, all of your existing DNS records will be available in the Domains page.

 Here's how to import a zone file: